devleinad/itrack/README.md

 •	User blocking mechanism/feature
 •	It also has a feature of logging CRUD activities to a database table, and also to a file (can be found in storage/logs/activity.txt)

-<h4><b>How to use it</h4>
+<h2><b>How to use it</h2>

-<b>NB: I am assuming you are already familiar with at least the basics of Laravel.
+NB: I am assuming you are already familiar with at least the basics of Laravel.
 Otherwise you can contact me via <b>peprahdaniel.dp@gmail.com</b> for any help or explanations needed.
-Also, you can visit <a href="https://laravel.com/docs">Laravel</a> and read the documentation.</b>
+Also, you can visit <a href="https://laravel.com/docs">Laravel</a> and read the documentation.

-<h4>Database configuration</>
+<h2><b>Database configuration</b></h2>

-<p>First and foremost, open the .env file and make changes to the following to suit your system</p>
+First and foremost, open the .env file and make changes to the following to suit your system
 •	DB_CONNECTION=your_datasource_connection(eg.mysql)
 •	DB_HOST=127.0.0.1
 •	DB_PORT=your_datasource_connection_port(eg.3306)
 •	DB_DATABASE=your_database
 •	DB_USERNAME=your_username
 •	DB_PASSWORD=your_password
-<p>When you are done, make sure you create the database, and run migrations (with artisan command: php artisan migrate)
-After running migrations with no errors generated, go ahead and start the server (with artisan command: php artisan serve)
+When you are done, make sure you create the database, and run migrations (with artisan command: php artisan migrate) After running migrations with no errors generated, go ahead and start the server (with artisan command: php artisan serve)

 Now, there is the need to have a superadmin, so opena browser and visit the url:<b>127.0.0.1:8000/create_superuser</b>.
 If no errors/exceptions are thrown, it means you have successfully created a super admin with the following details: